mhutshow/dash_pilot/README.md

 ### 🚧 Status: In Development 🚧
 This project is currently under active development.
 Contributions, ideas, and feature suggestions are welcome!

+Add Map Api Key on Index.html for web and Runner AppDeligate for iOS.
+Responsiveness is under development, lower screen (zoom out) if overflow occurs.

 ## Features

 - **Real-time Navigation and Maps**: Integrated Google Maps with real-time navigation.